How a Speeding Ticket Impacts Your Insurance in Tennessee

 DID YOU KNOW?

-In 2022, among speeding-related fatal crashes, 28 percent involved a driver with a blood alcohol content of 0.08 percent or higher, meaning they were driving under the influence.6
+In 2023, among speeding-related fatal crashes, 30 percent involved a driver with a blood alcohol content of 0.08 percent or higher, meaning they were driving under the influence.8

 Conclusion

-While speeding itself doesn’t result in a license suspension unless you amass 12 or more points on your record within a year, it’s still best to follow posted speed limits to avoid financial penalties, higher car insurance costs, and keep yourself and others safe on the road.
-Comparing quotes from different providers will make sure you get the cheapest auto insurance in Tennessee, even as speeding tickets bump up your costs.
+While speeding doesn’t result in a license suspension unless you amass 12 or more points on your record within a year, it’s still best to follow speed limits to avoid financial penalties, higher car insurance premiums, and stay safe on the road.
+Compare quotes from different providers to get the cheapest auto insurance in Tennessee, even after a speeding ticket.